Philip Yordan: King Brothers

-Yordan wrote a script for the King Brothers, Dillinger, which was too expensive to produce.
+Yordan wrote a script for King Brothers Productions, Dillinger, which was too expensive for them to produce.
 They suggested he write something less expensive.
 He came up with a melodrama, The Unknown Guest (1943).

 The Kings liked his work and hired Yordan to write Johnny Doesn't Live Here Anymore (1944) and When Strangers Marry (1944), although Dennis Cooper wrote the first draft which Yordan then rewrote.
 They all did well enough for Yordan to be able to make Dillinger (1945).
 Reportedly, he wrote the script with William Castle and Robert Tasker, neither of whom received any credit.
 The screenplay earned Yordan an Oscar nomination, a first for Monogram Pictures.

 Yordan wrote Woman Who Came Back (1945) for Republic Pictures and Whistle Stop (1946) for producer Seymour Nebenzal starring Ava Gardner.
 Yordan was an associate producer on the latter.
 He did uncredited work on Why Girls Leave Home (1945).

 The King Brothers used him again for Suspense (1946) then he wrote The Chase (1946) for Nebenzal.

 In 1948 he sold his script Joe MacBeth to Nasser Studios.
 (It would be made years later.)

-The Kings got him to do a Western, Bad Men of Tombstone (1949).
+The Kings got him to do a Western, Bad Men of Tombstone in 1949.

-According to Patrick McGilligan Yordan thrived in Hollywood.
+According to Patrick McGilligan, Yordan thrived in Hollywood.

 It was the perfect jungle for expression of his genius at supplying the demand.
 In short order, he became known among producers as a bravura "spitballer," that is, one who can talk a good script (and one has only to meet Yordan to appreciate how spellbinding is his vernacular).
 He became a much-sought-after script doctor and coarse dialogue specialist, often arriving at the 11th hour to contribute the famed lightning-quick "Yordan touch."
 A lot of his work went uncredited.